KineticNexus/Stock-Trading-Agent-Evolution/README.md

 Gradual Improvement: Over many generations, the population tends to improve its average performance, as successful traits are more likely to be passed on and refined.
 Adaptation to Data: By training on different segments of the time series, agents learn to generalize across various market conditions present in the training data.

+## Disclaimer

+Project was done just to practice and was done in a quick way, so im assuming there will be plenty of room for improvement.
+Hopfully can be used as foundations for other projects.

 ######################################